-Hoosier mom looking for good Samaritan who helped son buy her Christmas present
+Indiana mom looking for good Samaritan who helped son buy her Christmas present

 "What everybody has written has said you know Gabe renewed my spirit in people and that woman my renewed my spirit in the good in people," LaDonna Wattley said.

-She wants to find out who the Good Samaritan is and simply thank her; also tell her how powerful the gesture has been.
+She wants to find out who the good Samaritan is and simply thank her; also tell her how powerful the gesture has been.
 "Thank you, thank you, thank you so much," Gabe Wattley said.

 Gabe said they stranger also offered to buy gloves and a hat too.